kumar2net/medcheck/appexplained.md

 ---

-*This document provides a complete technical overview of DrugReco's drug fetching, interaction checking, and agentic AI systems with the new clinical data integration implemented in July 2025.*
+*This document provides a complete technical overview of MedicineChk's drug fetching, interaction checking, and agentic AI systems with the new clinical data integration implemented in July 2025.
+Updated August 2, 2025.*